 Here are some strategies to do it:

-Profile links.
-Finally, many websites offer an opportunity to create a link.
+- Profile links: Finally, many websites offer an opportunity to create a link.
 Online profiles are a good example.
-Often, when setting up such profile, you can also list your website there as well.
+Often, when setting up such a profile, you can also list your website there as well.
 Not all such links carry strong authority, but some might.
 And given the ease of creating them, they’re worth pursuing.

 Now, if you’re still here with me, then you’ve just discovered what’s responsible for your site’s success in search.